Benchmark Harness Adapters

 #️⃣ C# DotNet

 The C# DotNet Adapter (c_sharp_dot_net) expects BenchmarkDotNet output in JSON format (ie --exporters json).
 The latency Measure (ie nanoseconds (ns)) is gathered.
+This JSON output is saved to a file, so you must use the bencher run CLI --file option to specify that file path.

 There are two options for the Metric: